Part-Time Faculty Policy Handbook

 Eligibility and Deadlines

-All adjunct professors who upon evaluation are determined to be good teachers and competent in their teaching assignment in accordance with Article 13, and who have completed at least thirty-two (32) units and have a minimum of two (2) years of service, may apply for the preferred hiring pool (PHP).
+All adjunct professors who upon evaluation are determined to be good teachers and competent in their teaching assignment in accordance with Article 13, and who have completed at least fifty-four (54) units and have a minimum of three (3) years of service, may apply for the preferred hiring pool (PHP).

-Adjunct professors who are members of the PHP and who have completed at least eighty (80) units and have SUMMA evaluations and Blue surveys for a minimum of the past five (5) years may apply for the preferred hiring pool 2 (PHP2).
+Adjunct professors who are members of the PHP and who have completed at least one hundred twenty-eight (128) units, have a minimum of ten (10) years of service, and have SUMMA evaluations and Blue surveys for a minimum of the past five (5) years may apply for the preferred hiring pool 2 (PHP2).

 Applicants must notify their Department Chair in writing of their intent to apply for PHP/PHP2.
 Applications are submitted to the dean each spring semester on or before February 15th.
 (CBA Article12.1).